nezaj/instant-stroop/README.md

 # Stroopwafel

 A speed-based game inspired by the [Stroop Effect](https://en.wikipedia.org/wiki/Stroop_effect).
-This intended to be a reference app for those who want to hack with[InstantDB](https://instantdb.com).
+This intended to be a reference app for those who want to hack with [InstantDB](https://instantdb.com).

 ## Quickstart
 Note: This assumes you've already got Expo Go and friends akready set up